technical-notes

 Prompt caching, and why it lives in the adapter

 The right place for this is the adapter, not the call site.
 Callers should say “this system prompt is reused”, not “add cache_control to the system block”.
-The Anthropic adapter has the only real implementation; the others accept the flag and ignore it.
+The Anthropic adapter has the only real implementation; the others accept the flag and ignore it (with a _ = cache_system line, just so the linter and the reader both know it’s deliberate):

 You can see the savings in the response metadata.
-For the structured-extraction prompt from post 3, the system block is ~1,800 tokens of schema + instructions.
+For the structured-extraction prompt from post 3, the system block runs about 1,800 tokens of schema + instructions.
 First call:

 usage: cache_creation_input_tokens=1813, cache_read_input_tokens=0,